hyperledger-labs/perun-proposals/design/004-IoT-Adoption-Watcher.md

 // StatesSub is used by the watcher to receive newer off-chain states that
 // are sent by the main component. type StatesSub interface {
     // Next returns the most recently published state in the subscription.
     // Returns nil if the subscription is closed or any other error occurs.
     Next() State

     // Err returns the error status of the subscription.
 After Next returns nil,
     // Err should be checked for an error.
     Err() error

     // Close closes the subscription.
 After subscription closes, any call to
     // Next should immediately return nil and any call to Err should return
     // an error.
     Close() error
 }
 ```

-#### For notifying the main component of registered and progressed events.
+#### For notifying the main component of registered and progressed events

 [`AdjudicatorEvent`](https://github.com/hyperledger-labs/go-perun/blob/44cbda6af209edee2413102a91dec2289b0a569e/channel/adjudicator.go#L122) and [`AdjudicatorEventsSub`](https://github.com/hyperledger-labs/go-perun/blob/44cbda6af209edee2413102a91dec2289b0a569e/channel/adjudicator.go#L105)
 are already defined and implemented in go-perun.
 These are used by the watcher